-NOTICE is hereby given that an Annual and Special Meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of Freehold Royalties Ltd. ("Freehold") will be held in the Roxy Theatre, Sun Life Plaza Conference Centre, Plus 15 Level, 140 - 4th Avenue S.W., Calgary, Alberta on Tuesday, May 7, 2019 at the hour of 3:30 p.m.
+NOTICE is hereby given that an Annual and Special Meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of Freehold Royalties Ltd. ("Freehold") will be held in the McMurray Room, Calgary Petroleum Club, 319 - 5th Avenue S.W., Calgary, Alberta on Tuesday, May 5, 2020 at the hour of 3:30 p.m.
 (Calgary time) for the following purposes, namely:

-- 1. to receive and consider the consolidated financial statements for the fiscal year ended December 31, 2018, together with the Auditors' report thereon; - 2. to elect the directors of Freehold for the ensuing year; - 3. to appoint Auditors of Freehold for the ensuing year; - 4. to vote, on an advisory, non-binding basis, to accept Freehold's approach to executive compensation; - 5. to consider, and if thought advisable, to pass an ordinary resolution approving the reservation of 350,000 Common Shares for issuance to Rife Resources Management Ltd. (the "Manager"), when and as earned, as payment of the quarterly management fee payable to the Manager in Common Shares, as more particularly described in the accompanying management information circular dated March 21, 2019 ("Information Circular"); - 6. to consider, and if thought advisable, to pass an ordinary resolution confirming and approving a new Advance Notice By-Law of the Corporation relating to the advance notice of nominations of directors, as more particularly described in the Information Circular; - 7. to consider and, if thought advisable, to pass, with or without variation, a special resolution approving a reduction in the stated capital of Freehold, as more particularly described in the Information Circular; and - 8. to transact all such other business that may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive and consider the consolidated financial statements for the fiscal year ended December 31, 2019, together with the Auditors' report thereon; - 2. to elect the directors of Freehold for the ensuing year; - 3. to appoint Auditors of Freehold for the ensuing year; - 4. to vote, on an advisory, non-binding basis, to accept Freehold's approach to executive compensation; - 5. to consider and, if thought advisable, to pass, with or without variation, a special resolution approving a reduction in the stated capital of Freehold, as more particularly described in the Information Circular; and - 6. to transact all such other business that may properly be brought before the Meeting or any adjournment thereof.

-The specific details of these matters proposed to be put before the Meeting are set forth in the accompanying Information Circular.
+The specific details of these matters proposed to be put before the Meeting are set forth in the accompanying Management Information Circular dated March 16, 2020.

-The record date for the Meeting has been fixed at the close of business on March 20, 2019 (the "Record Date").
+The record date for the Meeting has been fixed at the close of business on March 16, 2020 (the "Record Date").
 Shareholders of record as at the Record Date are entitled to receive notice of the Meeting and to vote those Common Shares included in the list of Shareholders entitled to vote at the Meeting prepared as at the Record Date, unless any such Shareholder transfers Common Shares after the Record Date and the transferee of those Common Shares, having produced properly endorsed certificates evidencing such Common Shares or having otherwise established that he or she owns such Common Shares, demands, not later than 10 days before the Meeting, that the transferee's name be included in the list of Shareholders entitled to vote at the Meeting, in which case such transferee shall be entitled to vote such Common Shares at the Meeting.